Connect with others who understand.

 Magnesium can help relax the muscles, which may reduce the duration of an attack and restore a person to a calmer state.

-How Is Magnesium Used for Migraines?
+How Is Magnesium Used for Treating Migraine?

 Magnesium in Food